MSC Industrial (MSM)

 MSC Industrial Trailing 12-Month Free Cash Flow Margin

-MSC Industrial’s free cash flow clocked in at $75.98 million in Q2, equivalent to a 7.8% margin.
-The company’s cash profitability regressed as it was 3.8 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+MSC Industrial’s free cash flow clocked in at $58.53 million in Q3, equivalent to a 6% margin.
+The company’s cash profitability regressed as it was 2.5 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 10. Return on Invested Capital (ROIC)